 - The Combative and Resisting Student: Instead of engaging in the battle, empathy and loving engagement are how you can best coach your teen.
 Set aside the homework and focus on your teen as a person.
 This can help get to the bottom of things and uncover the right solution.
 Consider professional therapy to diagnose and treat underlying issues.
 Resistant teens can sometimes push parents into expressing their own anger.
 Rather than taking your teen’s opposition personally, recognize that this teen is in a critical place and in serious need of help.

-Homework doesn’t have to be a battle, and parents can come alongside their teen as a coach by knowing their student’s strengths and weaknesses.
 Are homework struggles becoming a daily problem for you and your teen?
-Is your student stumbling academically because of anxiety, depression or other concerns?
+Is your child overwhelmed by school?
+Is your student stumbling academically because of anxiety, depression, or other concerns?
 Shelterwood offers real hope and real restoration for struggling teens.
-Contact us to see if Shelterwood is right for your teen.
+Contact us to see if Shelterwood Academy is right for your teen.
 We are here to help.